by Chris A. Knobbe, MD

 Next, let’s take a look at the family of an American icon and our 16th U.S. president Abraham Lincoln.

-th century family, represent the reasons why the average life expectancy was so low in the 19th century and prior.
+The examples in this famous 19th century family, represent the reasons why the average life expectancy was so low in the 19th century and prior.
 And again, it’s not because people didn’t live to be elderly, but rather, because many died in childhood, mostly due to infectious diseases.As we can see, Abraham Lincoln, who might well represent a rather typical family in the 19th century, lost three of his sons, all by 18 years of age Edward at age 3 due to Tuberculosis, Willie at age 11 secondary to typhoid fever, and Thomas at age 18, perhaps due to Tuberculosis or a heart condition.
 Abraham’s brother died in infancy at just a few days old, and his sister died in childbirth, at age 20.
 Robert, his only son to survive childhood, lived to the age of 82.

 Quite frankly, in almost any review of history, one will find men and women living into their 7th, 8th, and 9th decades, and beyond.
 It’s no different than today, in terms of maximum lifespan.
 Even the famous Greek physician, Hippocrates, is thought to have lived from 460 BCE to 370 BCE, a period of 90 years.[23]